radical-cybertools/HT-BAC/README.md

 >
 > You can *detach* from a running tmux session by pressing `Ctrl-B D` and *re-attach* by launching tmux via `tmux attach`.

-In your (new) `tmux` session, active your virtual environment, update BigJobAsync (just in case) and launch your workload:
+In your (new) `tmux` session, active your virtual environment and launch your workload:

 ```
 source $HOME/MDStack/bin/activate
-pip install --upgrade -e git://github.com/radical-cybertools/HT-BAC.git@master#egg=radical.ensemblemd.bac

 radical-bac-fecalc --config=config.py --workload=workload.py
 ```